Skip to content

 In the barbell RDL, we have to keep the barbell tight to the body while avoiding hitting the knees as we hinge.
 This can make the barbell RDL a little more technical when you get to heavier weight and want to perfect your form.

-In the trap bar RDL, it can sometimes be easier to solely focus on how we’re hinging because the arms are naturally out of the way to the sides.
-This can be great for beginners that constantly find themselves missing out on barbell RDLs due to hinge form issues.
+In the trap bar RDL, it can sometimes be easier to focus solely on how we’re hinging because the arms are naturally out of the way to the sides.
+This can be great for beginners who constantly find themselves missing out on barbell RDLs due to hinge form issues.

 On that note, this is also why a dumbbell RDL can be a great beginner-friendly option because we can more easily adjust the dumbbells and fully focus our attention on our hinge.